mark-kimmerman/vim/README.md

 vim
 ===

-This repository documents my VIM lifecycle, i.e. how the _vimrc will grow and expand and which color schemes will come out on top.
+This repository documents my VIM lifecycle.
+It will show how my _vimrc has changed over time.
+It will chronicle the color schemes I use/adapt.